 - Get a tax refund... if you are eligible for it.
 You have to go to the relevant government office and apply for a tax refund.
 After submitting the correct forms, your application will be assessed.
 You will have to wait and see if you are owed a tax return.

 - Go to your local council and inform them that you will be moving out of the UK.
-You have to cancel your council tax when you move out.
+You can see how to cancel council tax when moving abroad.
 If you know the period that you'll be gone for, specify it with the authorities.

 - Know the locals and their culture.
 Read about their traditions, holidays, cuisine, etc. Even appropriate clothing for public areas is a must-read.